HubRise/website/content/apps/clyo/en/overview.md

 ## Prerequisites

-To establish a connection between Clyo Systems and HubRise, you must have an existing Clyo Systems account.
+To establish a connection between Clyo Systems and HubRise, you must have an existing Clyo Systems licence.